-American Viticultural Areas
+American Viticultural Areas (AVAs) in Pennsylvania

 If you’re in Pennsylvania, you’re never more than one hour away from a local winery or vineyard.
 With so many options available, it’s hard to know where to begin.
 Traveling a wine trail gives your wine tasting a purpose by giving you a richly textured experience, featuring the different growing conditions throughout the state.
 It’s not just about seeing every winery in a certain area, it’s about crafting an experience for your palate.